CollinHeist/TitleCardMaker/docs/card_types/music.md

 The width of the player can also be adjusted with the _Player Width_ extra.
-All elements within the player - notably the timeline and any album artwork - are dynamically resized with the new width.
+All elements within the player - notably the timeline and any album artwork - are dynamically resized with the specified width.

 ??? example "Example"